TUIlmenauAMS/Videocoding/README.md

 ## Lectures

-The directory "LecturesJupyterNotebooks" contain Jupyter notebooks including thenPython examples and experiments.
+The directory "LecturesJupyterNotebooks" contains Jupyter notebooks including thenPython examples and experiments.
 To let them run, download each lectures folder and then start them in with "jupyter notebook" oder "jupyter-lab" in a terminal shell.

 Gerald Schuller